HOW IT WORKS

 Mapping oral histories

-The Terrastories application is part of a broader methodology utilized by the Amazon Conservation Team (ACT) on working with non-Western communities to map, record, and safeguard their place-based oral histories.
+The Terrastories application is part of a broader methodology created by the Amazon Conservation Team (ACT) on working with non-Western communities to map, record, and safeguard their place-based oral histories.

 Mapping and recording place-based oral histories: a methodology (PDF, December 2019)